Ricky Powell

 Ricky Powell (November 20, 1961 – February 1, 2021) was an American photographer who documented popular culture including hip hop, punk rock, graffiti, and pop art.
 His photographs have been featured in The New York Times, the New York Post, the Daily News, The Village Voice, TIME, Newsweek, VIBE, The Source, Rolling Stone, among other publications.
 His photographs included candid portraits of artists including Jean-Michel Basquiat, Andy Warhol, Madonna, in addition to many other popular culture artists and other common people.
 His photographs were included in the books The Rap Photography of Ricky Powell!
 (1998), The Rickford Files: Classic New York Photographs (2000), Frozade Moments: Classic Street Photography of Ricky Powell (2004), and Public Access: Ricky Powell Photographs (2005) and were exhibited both domestically and internationally.

 He toured with American hip-hop group Beastie Boys photographing their performances and occasionally appearing in their videos.

 Early life

-Powell was born on November 20, 1961 in Brooklyn, New York City.
+Powell was born on November 20, 1961, in Brooklyn, New York City.
 His mother, Ruth Powell, was a school teacher and did not know who his father was.
 It is noted that his mother was a frequent visitor to downtown clubs and would have Powell accompany her as a child.
-He grew up in Greenwich Village while spending two years between 1973 and 1975 living in the Upper West Side.
+He grew up in Greenwich Village while spending two years between 1973 and 1975 living on the Upper West Side.
 Powell attended PS 41 with Rachael Horovitz, sister to Adam Horovitz, later known as Ad-Rock of the Beastie Boys.

 Powell graduated with an AA in Liberal Arts from LaGuardia Community College and a B.S. in Physical Education from Hunter College.